 Depending on where you live, security deposits can be as much as two times the amount of one month’s rent for unfurnished properties and up to 3 times the rent for furnished properties.
 Usually ranges from 100% - 135% of one month’s rent.
 With some landlords and property management companies, it can vary depending on your credit history.
 If you happen to have a low or poor credit score, a landlord might ask you for two months of rent.

 When will your security deposit be returned after move-out?
 A lease will state the time frame for security deposit refunds.
 Depending on where you live the return date can be anywhere from 21 days to 31 days.
 Check with your local laws to see what applies in your area.
-Keep in mind; you must meet your obligations – pay rent, vacating the property on time, and returning the property in good condition.
+Keep in mind; you must meet your obligations – pay rent, vacating the property on time, and return the property in good condition.

 4. Remodeling Restrictions

 Most lease agreements indicate that you are not allowed to paint rooms or remodel any part of the home.
 Other times, you will be required to get the landlord’s permission before making any changes.
-Painting a room might seem like no big deal, but if you spill paint on the carpet, paint over light sockets or don’t mask off the ceiling with painter’s tape now you are going to be responsible for correcting that.
-If you do make changes to the property without their consent, they can and will use your security deposit to pay for any costs to return the property to the original condition.
+Painting a room might seem like no big deal, but if you spill paint on the carpet, paint over light sockets, or don’t mask off the ceiling with painter’s tape now you are going to be responsible for correcting that.
+If you do make changes to the property without their consent, they can and will use your security deposit to pay for any costs to return the property to its original condition.

 5. The Pet Policy